-If we disagree with you that your information should be corrected, we’ll let you know in writing our reasons.
+If we disagree with you that your information should be corrected, we will let you know in writing our reasons.

 Making a privacy complaint

 We accept that sometimes we can get things wrong.
-If you have a concern about your privacy (including credit-related matters), you have a right to make a complaint and we’ll do everything we can to put matters right.
+If you have a concern about your privacy (including credit-related matters), you have a right to make a complaint and we will do everything we can to put matters right.

 How do I make a complaint?